onera/Cassiopee/Generator/doc2/source/Generator.rst

 .. py:function:: Generator.stack(a, b)

-    Stack two 2D structured meshes (with the same nixnj) into a single 3D mesh.
+    Stack two 2D structured meshes or a list of structured meshes (with the same nixnj) into a single 3D mesh.

-    :param a:  2D structured mesh
+    :param a:  a 2D structured mesh or a list of structured meshes
-    :type  a:  array or pyTree
+    :type  a:  array, Zone or list of arrays, zones
-    :param b:  2D structured mesh
+    :param b:  2D structured mesh or None
-    :type  b:  array or pyTree
+    :type  b:  array or Zone
     :return: new 3D structured mesh
-    :rtype: array or pyTree
+    :rtype: array or Zone

     *Example of use:*